tobgu/qframe/README.md

 ## Contribute
 Want to contribute?
 Great!
 Open an issue on Github and let the discussions begin!
-Below are some instructions for working with QFrame.
+Below are some instructions for working with the QFrame repo.

 ### Install dependencies
 `make dev-deps`